 Roots: An Exploration of Ancestry

-In a curriculum called ROOTS students explore their own cultural heritage through poetry and letter writing.
-Write an autobiographical poem, create a family tree, recall memorable moments in a timeline, and compose a letter to a future self.
-Create an accordion book to hold the writing, a memento for years to come.
-This project works well for grades 4-8.
+In a curriculum called ROOTS, students explore their cultural heritage through poetry, letter writing, and bookmaking.
+They write an autobiographical poem, create a family tree, recall memorable moments on a timeline, and compose a letter to their future selves.
+These pieces are kept in a handmade accordion book, serving as a memento for years to come.
+This project is ideal for students in grades 4–8.

 Professional Development